THE STORY OF L'HYDROPTERE 2.0

 A human and technological adventure

-It all began in California at the end of the 1960s: aboard Pen Duick IV, Éric Tabarly sailed alongside a strange boat that moved above the water, supported by hydrofoils.
-This sailboat is Williwaw: built by the American David Kieper, rather imagined for long distance travel; it is the first known transoceanic hydrofoil.
-With a heavy weight and an overcrowded crew, Williwaw is not a fast boat...
-But something clicked in Eric Tabarly's head when he saw this boat flying.
-He is always looking for innovation, and he instinctively understands the interest of the foil: to free himself from part of the water's resistance by rising above it.
+It all began in California at the end of the 60s: aboard Pen Duick IV, Éric Tabarly sailed alongside a strange boat that moved above the water, supported by hydrofoils.
+This sailboat is Williwaw: built by the American David Kieper, and designed more for ocean voyages, it is the first known transoceanic hydrofoil.
+With its heavy weight and overcrowded crew, Williwaw is not a thunderbolt...
+But something clicked in Éric Tabarly's head when he saw this boat fly.
+As someone who is always on the lookout for innovation, he instinctively understood the advantage of the foil: to free himself from some of the water's resistance by rising above it.
 He wants foils on his next multihull...

 Dassault Aviation, the French manufacturer of fighter jets and business jets, has innovative know-how in the use of aeronautical aluminum panels and is looking to diversify.
 Within the company, the idea was raised that these skills could be applied to ocean racing vessels, a booming sector.
 It was only natural that Alain de Bergh, the Dassault engineer in charge of structural calculations, contacted Eric Tabarly, THE ocean racing specialist.
 The invitation to visit the Dassault factories was launched and when Alain de Bergh asked Éric Tabarly what possible uses there might be for him, he naturally replied that this could be applied to the new racing trimaran project he had in mind, a multihull that would use foils.
 Not to fly, because the slowness of Williwaw, due to its weight and its inexperienced crew, has not yet led it down this path, but simply to relieve the bows and generate performance gains.

-Although Eric Tabarly had a clear vision of what he wanted, he had no plans.
-So, starting from an oral specification, Alain de Bergh began to draw a project for a hydrofoil trimaran based on his aeronautical knowledge.
-The first drawings came out with small foils, in accordance with Eric Tabarly's wishes.
-It was the unexpected arrival of Pierre Perrier, engineer in charge of aerodynamic calculations at Dassault Aviation, during a work meeting that changed the situation: seeing the plans, he suggested that the boat could fly and quickly calculated new, larger foils that would make it possible.
-Eric Tabarly liked the idea, but the feasibility had to be demonstrated.
-The construction of a 1/3 scale prototype is launched and during the summer of 1976, Eric Tabarly tried out a prototype of a flying trimaran built around a Tornado hull by the team of the Civil Engineering Department of the IUT in La Rochelle, led by Jean Garnault, according to the calculations made by Professor Li Fang Tsen of the University of Poitier, which completed the initial project drawn up by Dassault.
+Although Tabarly had a clear vision of what he wanted, he had no plans.
+So it was that Alain de Bergh began to draw up a project for a hydrofoil trimaran based on his knowledge of aeronautics.
+The first drawings came out with small foils, in line with Tabarly's wishes.
+It was the unexpected arrival of Pierre Perrier, the engineer in charge of aerodynamic calculations at Dassault Aviation, that changed all that during a work session: seeing the plans, he suggested that the boat could fly, and quickly calculated new, larger foils that would enable this to happen.
+Tabarly liked the idea, but had to demonstrate its feasibility.
+The construction of a 1/3 scale prototype was launched, and in the summer of 1976, Éric Tabarly tried out a flying trimaran prototype built around a Tornado hull by a team from the Civil Engineering Department of the IUT in La Rochelle, led by Jean Garnault, based on calculations made by Professor Li Fang Tsen of the University of Poitiers, which completed the initial project designed by Dassault.

 In 1987, thanks to financing from Dassault Aviation, a 1/3 scale model in composite materials, including carbon, is built.
 It took Alain Thébault 4 years, depending on the funding, to perfect it and obtain a stable flight in as many gaits as possible.
 In June 1991, the 1/3 scale model is exhibited at the Paris Air Show and generates a lot of interest.
 In August 1992, Eric Tabarly gathered a committee of industrialists and decision-makers at his home in Bénodet and convinced them to embark on the adventure.
 Dassault Aviation, DCN (Naval Group), Matra, CNES, Dassault Electronique, Chantiers de l'Atlantique, Brochier SA (Hexcel Composites), the Pays de la Loire region and the French Ministry of Research and many others all joined forces to build L'Hydroptère.

-In September 1994, L'Hydroptère is launched in Saint Nazaire and on October 1st, the first flight is made offshore of Saint Nazaire. she flies well and she flies fast!
+In September 1994, L'Hydroptère is launched in Saint Nazaire and on October 1st, the first flight is made offshore of Saint Nazaire.
+She flies well and she flies fast!
 Too fast, perhaps, compared to the dimensioning of her structure...
-The more the speed increases, the more the lateral beams and the foils are solicited.
+The more the speed increases, the more the crossbeams and the foils are solicited.
 The efforts are huge, way beyond our expectations.
 The first breaks quickly appeared: the rear foil at the end of 1994, then a lateral beam a year later.

-Aerospatiale (Airbus) then embarked on the adventure and the Nantes Airbus factory made new lateral beams whose structure is derived from the new carbon structural keel beams used on the A340-500-600.
-New carbon and titanium foils derived from Mirage 2000 jet fighter vertical stabilizer are made also on. then, almost all the aluminium fittings are replaced by titanium.
-This system will be completed in 2004 with force limiters, a kind of shock absorber, derived from the Rafale Marine's landing gear: installed on the strut that maintains the lateral foils at 45°C in relation to the lateral beams, they can absorb forces until 60 tons and thus limit the risk of breakage.
-The contribution of these aeronautical technologies to L'Hydroptère, which is now even closer to an airplane, has finally allowed it to accelerate and begin to show its potential: on February 9, 2005, she broke the record for crossing the English Channel in 34 minutes and 24 seconds, being faster than Blériot and his plane.
+Aerospatiale (Airbus) joins in the adventure, producing new crossbeams based on the new carbon structural beams used on the A340.
+New carbon foils on titanium frames are produced.
+All aluminum fittings are replaced by titanium.
+In 2004, this system will be completed by force limiters, a kind of shock absorber, derived from the Rafale Marine's landing gear: installed on the strut that holds the lateral foils at 45°C in relation to the crossbeams, they can withstand forces up to 60 tons, thus limiting the risk of breakage.
+The addition of these aeronautical technologies to L'Hydroptère, which is now even closer to an airplane, enabled it to accelerate and begin to show its potential: on February 9th, 2005, it beat the record for crossing the English Channel in 34 minutes 24 seconds, faster than Blériot and his airplane.

 June 2005, in the middle of a record attempt between Cadiz in Spain and San Salvador in the Bahamas, L'Hydroptère hit a unidentified submerged object (USO) off the Canaries.
 While the ship was being built in Lanzarote, a major storm hit the Canaries.
 The storm was so severe that L'Hydroptère, although solidly lashed, broke out of her bows and crashed onto the quay and the rocks, sounding the premature end of the adventure.